 The Yangzi river (长江), still often known by its old name of Yangtse WG, is the third longest river in the World and drains a vast basin of 772,200 sq miles [1,999,989 sq kms] with a flow of 29,000 m3 at its mouth, making it the second largest after the Amazon ➚ and has over 20 times the flow rate of the Yellow River.
 The build up of silt at its estuary advances its delta (and the country of China) by about 60 feet [18 meters] each year.

 Route of the Yangzi

-The Yangtse river rises in Qinghai province, flows south to form the border between Tibet and Sichuan and enters Yunnan where it makes an about turn to head north east back into Sichuan.
-Legend has it that Yu the Great placed the Yun ('cloudy') range of mountain in its path to divert it east into China.
-It flows through the famous Tiger Leaping Gorge in Yunnan where it flows through a very narrow but deep canyon.
-It then flows through the three famous gorges (Xiling, Wu and Qutang) in the new province of Chongqing.
+The Yangtse river rises in Qinghai province, flows south to form the border between Tibet and Sichuan and then enters Yunnan where it makes an about turn to head north east back into Sichuan.
+Legend has it that Yu the Great placed the Yun (’cloud’) range of mountains in its path to divert it east into China.
+Here is the famous Tiger Leaping Gorge in Yunnan where it flows in a very narrow but deep canyon.
+It then continues through the three famous gorges (Xiling, Wu and Qutang) in the new province of Chongqing.
 After the Three Gorges dam the Yangzi enters the lowland lakes of Hubei.
-The river then meanders more slowly through Anhui before reaching the sea in Jiangsu.
+The river then meanders slowly through Anhui before reaching the sea in Jiangsu.
 Shanghai lies close to its mouth where it enters the East China Sea.
-Three great cities and provincial capitals are located along its way: Chongqing; Wuhan and Nanjing.
+Three great cities and provincial capitals are located along its way: Chongqing, Wuhan and Nanjing.
 Nanjing has at times been the capital of the whole of China.

-Huge lakes, principally Poyang and Dongting, in the lower reaches act as buffer stores for summer rains to help prevent flooding further downstream.
+Huge lakes, most notably Poyang and Dongting located in the lower reaches act as buffer stores for summer rains to help prevent flooding further downstream.
 The river has always been a major conduit of goods and people as the Yangzi is easily navigable upstream as far as Wuhan and Yichang.

 Three Gorges Dam

-The Three Gorges giant dam ➚ (Sanxia) built just upstream of Samdouping was completed in 2006 had three benefits: generation of 67 billion KW/h of hydro-electric power; flood prevention and better navigation up to Chongqing.
+The Three Gorges giant dam ➚ (Sanxia) built just upstream of Samdouping was completed in 2006 had three mian benefits: generation of 67 billion KW/h of hydro-electric power; flood prevention and better navigation up to Chongqing.
 The dam is 600 feet [183 meters] high and 1,243 miles [2,000 kms] wide and creates a 400 miles [644 kms] long reservoir.
 It is the largest hydro-electric power station in the world, but not the largest dam.
 To navigate up and downstream ships take nearly three hours to pass through the largest lock system in the world at the dam.
 A smaller dam at Gezhouba ➚ was completed in 1988.
 The original plans were drawn up with American help in the Chiang Kaishek era, the project was then taken up by Mao Zedong and carried on after his death.
-With the higher river level more boats can now reach Chongqing more quickly, but at the cost of the displacement of 400,000 people.
+With the higher river level more boats can now reach Chongqing far more quickly, but at the cost of the displacement of 400,000 people.
 Most Yangzi river cruises ply their trade between Chongqing and the Three Gorges dam.
 For a full description of the dam this CNN page ➚ offers a good overview.

 The Yangzi River has for long been the natural division between northern and southern China.
-It was as late as 1957 ➚ that the first bridge on the lower reaches at Wuhan was opened.
-East of Yichang there were no bridges; railway carriages had to be unhitched and taken by ferry across the river.
+It was as late as 1957 ➚ that the first bridge was built over it on the lower reaches at Wuhan .
+East of Yichang there were no bridges and so railway carriages had to be unhitched and taken by ferry across the river.
 Later an even mightier bridge downstream at Nanjing was completed in 1968.
-In the last 20 years many new bridges have been constructed and there are now more than 100 bridges ➚ over the lower stretch of the River.
+In the last 20 years many new bridges have been constructed and there are now more than 100 bridges ➚ over the lower stretches.
 The Yangzi has a navigable network of 43,496 miles [70,000 kms] with 3,000 ton ships able to make the 1,000 miles [1,609 kms] journey from its mouth to Chongqing.
 Near its mouth the river was home to the freshwater dolphin: the Baiji ➚ but due to pollution and over-fishing it has become extinct.

 Yangzi by any other name